numberblackH/numberblackH.github.io/newstopic/_posts/2021-01-04-San Diego Padres acquire ace Yu Darvish from Chicago Cubs.md

 ---

-[Sharma: Examining Jed Hoyer’s explanation of his unpopular Yu Darvish trade](https://theathletic.com/2294056/2020/12/31/jed-hoyers-yu-darvish-trade-cubs-mlb/) &mdash; Sahadev Sharma(Sahadev Sharma is the a staff writer for The Athletic covering the Chicago Cubs)가 쓴 칼럼의 부분입니다.
+[Sharma: Examining Jed Hoyer’s explanation of his unpopular Yu Darvish trade](https://theathletic.com/2294056/2020/12/31/jed-hoyers-yu-darvish-trade-cubs-mlb/) &mdash; <The Athletic, Sahadev Sharma>
 {:.faded}

 Rather than continue to push toward a goal that Hoyer felt wasn’t realistic for 2021, he chose a reset.
 Hoyer has decided a step back now would be best for the long-term health of the organization.